MSF denounces seizure of migrant rescue vessel in Italy | Law-Order

 French medical charity Medecins Sans Frontieres said on Monday an MSF vessel that rescued hundreds of migrants and refugees in the Mediterranean last month has been detained in Italy, suggesting the seizure was politically motivated.
 Thousands of migrants embark each year on the crossing, often departing in small, inflatable boats from Libya with hopes of reaching Europe.

 So far this year, 866 migrant deaths have been recorded in the Mediterranean, according to the U.N. migration agency.
 Most of them, 723, died on the central Mediterranean route where the MSF vessel was operating.
-MSF's research ship, the "Geo Barents", was seized on July 2 in Augusta, Sicily, during an inspection, the charity said in a statement.
+MSF's research ship, the "Geo Barents", was seized on July 2 in Augusta, Sicily, during an inspection which found 22 deficiencies, the charity said in a statement.

+While it is willing to comply with authorities' requirements, MSF added that such inspections "represent an opportunity for authorities to pursue political objectives under the guise of administrative procedures".
+It said that Italian authorities had detained NGO vessels on 13 occasions since 2019, four of which were currently detained, "leaving almost no lifesaving activities in the central Mediterranean Sea".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)